-15. PRE-THEATRE COLLECTION OF BLOOD SAMPLES
+15. PRE- THEATRE COLLECTION OF BLOOD SAMPLES

 - 15.1.
 The SN must obtain relevant blood samples pre theatre for DCD and DBD retrieval and ensure that sufficient blood samples are available to accompany all of the organs for transplant.
 The SN must ensure that relevant blood samples are also taken, if the family have consented/authorised to tissue donation. - 15.2.
+Where a maternal microbiology sample is required a further sample should be taken immediately prior to theatre transfer in circumstances where tissue donation is being facilitated, in line with JPAC guidance.
+This sample should be appropriately labelled and should accompany the tissue donation. - 15.3.
 It is the responsibility of the cardiac OPP to obtain relevant blood samples for transplant, when facilitating a DBD retrieval.
-The SN must document all relevant communication with the recipient centres in the 'Sequence of Events' section of the Donor Record - 15.3.
-Direct cross match request: If requested by the accepting centre, only 40mls of blood in EDTA bottles is required by all tissue typing laboratories. - 15.4.
-Organ specific bloods Organ advisory groups have agreed a reduction in the volume of blood and type of samples that are required with each organ see table below
+The SN must document all relevant communication with the recipient centres in the 'Sequence of Events' section of the Donor Record - 15.4.
+Direct cross match request: If requested by the accepting centre, only 40mls of blood in EDTA bottles is required by all tissue typing laboratories. - 15.4.1.1.
+By exception, bespoke requests for other cross-match blood can be considered, where clinically appropriate for the donor.